culinary summer camp high school students love!

-Week 2 of the campusNYC experience focuses on dessert and pastries from around the world and culminates in our Chopped-style competition on Friday.
+Week 2 of the campusNYC experience focuses on dessert and pastries from around the world and culminates in our TV-style competition on Friday.

 KITCHEN WORK AND LEARNING – for both pastry and savory

-The campusNYC Intensive focuses on full immersion.
-It’s only one-week long, and we have a whole ton to cover, from kitchen safety (of course) to as many techniques as we can cover and still learn to do well.
-We still end with a Chopped-style competition, but will be different than the two preceding sessions in that students will be using the day to learn new recipes at the same time they prepare those recipes for presentation to the chefs and judges.
+The one week program focuses on full immersion.
+It’s only one-week long, and we have a whole ton to cover, from kitchen safety and real skill building to as many techniques as we can cover and still learn to do well.
+We end with a TV-style competition, but will be different than the two preceding sessions in that students will be using the day to learn new recipes at the same time they prepare those recipes for presentation to the chefs and judges.